Language Model as Planner and Formalizer under Constraints: Conclusion

 \section{Conclusion}

 We introduce \cope, a benchmark that augments existing planning domains with linguistically rich and formally categorized constraints to increase complexity and real-world applicability.
 Results show that \cope presents significant challenges and consistently degrades performance.
-We provide a detailed analysis of behavioral difference of methods and planning languages, suggesting future research into tooling section for LLM-based planning.
+We provide a detailed analysis of behavioral differences of methods and planning languages, suggesting future research on tooling for LLM-based planning.
 Importantly, our constraints amplify models' lack of robustness with increasing problem complexity and lexical perturbation, calling for attention to the gap between benchmarks and real-world planning.